 We recommend you book your Manaslu Trekking trip with an approved adventure service.
 While it may be slightly costly to travel with a company, there are plenty of advantages that will gratify your experience.

 It is significant to know that there are thousands of local trekking companies in Nepal.
 Some of them are not registered with the Nepalese Government.
-It is crucial to test their authenticity and reliability when selecting a company so that it takes full responsibility for your excursion.
+It is crucial to test their authenticity and reliability when selecting a company to take full responsibility for your excursion.

-Booking the trek with an established company would add value to your adventure as well as help you make the journey hassle-free.
+Booking the trek with an established company would add value to your adventure and help you make the journey hassle-free.
 The Agency will overcome the difficulties of permits, accommodation, food, transport, and make your journey more convenient and relaxing.

 Also, you will provide an experienced trekking guide by a company.
 An expert mountain buddy also guarantees your safety and protection.
 The guide will take you along the safe routes, recommend diets, take care of your safety, and support you in an emergency.
 Because the guides know the mountains, you will get more information and insights into the area.